codeforequity-at/botium-speech-processing/README.md

 **Recommendation:** Do not change the _.env_ file but create a _.env.local_ file to overwrite the default settings.
 This will prevent troubles on future _git pull_

+### Request-Specific Configuration

+If there is a JSON-formatted request body, or a multipart request body, certain sections are considered:

+* **credentials** to override the server default credentials for cloud services
+* **config** to override the server default settings for the cloud API calls

+*See samples below*

 ### Securing the API

 The environment variable _BOTIUM_API_TOKENS_ contains a list of valid API Tokens accepted by the server (separated by whitespace or comma).
 The HTTP Header _BOTIUM_API_TOKEN_ is validated on each call to the API.